ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>TypeScript is a fantastic tool that saves us from countless runtime errors.
 However, out of the box, TypeScript’s default configuration is…
 Continue reading on Medium »</blockquote>

-<h3>6.
-10 TypeScript Patterns That Cleaned Up My Codebase - <a href="https://blog.stackademic.com/10-typescript-patterns-that-cleaned-up-my-codebase-f3b46a88824b?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Loshan Paul`**

-<blockquote>The boring, unsexy decisions that quietly saved my sanity (and probably yours too)
-Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Handling multipart form data using Multer | Uploading files to the server in Node JS - <a href="https://faun.pub/handling-multipart-form-data-using-multer-uploading-files-to-the-server-in-node-js-6dc3a2ef8945?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When “Just Use Auth0” Stops Being the Right Answer: Building a Custom RBAC + PBAC Module for a… - <a href="https://medium.com/@ahmedbaig137/when-just-use-auth0-stops-being-the-right-answer-building-a-custom-rbac-pbac-module-for-a-6d3d7529978b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akshat Trivedi`**
+✍️ **posted by `Ahmed Baig`**

-<blockquote>In this article you’ll learn about how to use Multer for accepting and processing multipart form data(multipart/form-data, is one of the…
+<blockquote>Most engineering teams treat managed auth as the default.
+It works fine for a SaaS app with three roles and one tenant model.
+It works…
-Continue reading on FAUN.dev()  »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js in Production: Lessons from Years of Scaling & Failures - <a href="https://medium.com/@rahulyadav574/node-js-in-production-lessons-from-years-of-scaling-failures-fdc746c342af?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From 1.67 Seconds to 170ms: How I Made a Node.js ML API 85% Faster Without Touching the Model - <a href="https://medium.com/@wasifullahdev/from-1-67-seconds-to-170ms-how-i-made-a-node-js-ml-api-85-faster-without-touching-the-model-60b14df61cd6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Yadav`**
+✍️ **posted by `Wasif Ullah`**

-<blockquote>Real production issues with event loop, memory, parallelism, and how we fixed them at scale.
+<blockquote>A real production case study on cutting NSFW image classification latency using Promise.all, sharp, and the TensorFlow.js WebAssembly…
 Continue reading on Medium »</blockquote>

 <h3>3.
-JavaScript’s hidden engine, how the event loop, memory, and garbage collection actually work - <a href="https://sheraz12.medium.com/javascripts-hidden-engine-how-the-event-loop-memory-and-garbage-collection-actually-work-fd95f6ca69f0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building REST APIs with Express.js: A Comprehensive Guide - <a href="https://hohanga.medium.com/building-rest-apis-with-express-js-a-comprehensive-guide-e4580ca47b96?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sheraz Hussain`**
+✍️ **posted by `John Au-Yeung`**

-<blockquote>I want to be honest with you about why I am writing this.
-I have an interview coming up, and every time someone asks me about the event…
+<blockquote>When you’re developing web applications, RESTful APIs are often an essential part of the architecture.
+Express.js, a fast and minimalist…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Graceful shutdown em Node.js: você dropa processos e nem sabe - <a href="https://medium.com/@zigante.pedro/graceful-shutdown-em-node-js-voce-dropa-processos-e-nem-sabe-f80e53b26cd9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Jumped Into Streams Without Knowing How to Swim? - <a href="https://medium.com/@itz.abk007/i-jumped-into-streams-without-knowing-how-to-swim-5812d18ddb54?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pedro Zigante`**
+✍️ **posted by `ABK`**

-<blockquote>O deploy que corta requests, perde jobs e duplica mensagens.
-E como parar de sofrer com isso.
+<blockquote>Streams don’t crash… they just slowly watch you drown — Unknown Dev
 Continue reading on Medium »</blockquote>

 <h3>5.
-I Built a Static Accessibility Analyzer for React.
-Here’s Why Runtime Tools Aren’t Enough - <a href="https://medium.com/@muhammadusmanreal1/i-built-a-static-accessibility-analyzer-for-react-heres-why-runtime-tools-aren-t-enough-248cb0006d5c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Spent 4 Years Writing JavaScript Before I Actually Understood var, let, and const - <a href="https://devdeepakkumar.medium.com/i-spent-4-years-writing-javascript-before-i-actually-understood-var-let-and-const-4466dd4a0fa9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Usman`**
+✍️ **posted by `Deepak Kumar`**

-<blockquote>Accessibility tooling in the React ecosystem has a problem.
-Most of it waits until your app is running.
+<blockquote>My name is Deepak Kumar, and I’m a software engineer mainly working on JS frameworks.
+I’ve been writing JavaScript for over four years now…
 Continue reading on Medium »</blockquote>

 <h3>6.
-From Chaos to Container: Everything That Broke When I Dockerized EpicBook (And How I Fixed It) - <a href="https://medium.com/@ashayeadetomiwa77/from-chaos-to-container-everything-that-broke-when-i-dockerized-epicbook-and-how-i-fixed-it-fe040b264dda?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Event-Driven Architecture with RabbitMQ (Deep Dive for Real-World Systems) - <a href="https://medium.com/@rohitjsingh16/event-driven-architecture-with-rabbitmq-deep-dive-for-real-world-systems-a05d0f0e7082?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashaye Adetomiwa`**
+✍️ **posted by `  Rohit Singh `**

-<blockquote>Let me set the scene.
+<blockquote>Modern applications demand scalability, resilience, and real-time responsiveness.
+Traditional request-response (REST) systems often become…
 Continue reading on Medium »</blockquote>

 <h3>7.
-ISG, Mumbai Full Stack Developer Interview Experience [7.5LPA] [2yr] - <a href="https://shubhamjangle.medium.com/isg-mumbai-full-stack-developer-interview-experience-7-5lpa-2yr-3534d812418e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Concurrency Explained: What Really Happens When 10,000 Requests Hit Your Server - <a href="https://medium.com/@yogeshft/node-js-concurrency-explained-what-really-happens-when-10-000-requests-hit-your-server-5d504e3aa83d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubham Jangle`**
+✍️ **posted by `Yogesh Yadav`**

-<blockquote>I recently interviewed with InSolution Global (ISG), Mumbai for a Full Stack Developer role.
-Sharing my experience… this process was more…
+<blockquote>The real model behind concurrency in Node.js — explained for backend engineers, and senior developers
 Continue reading on Medium »</blockquote>

+<h3>8.
+From Code to Container: How I Dockerized EpicBook with Multi-Stage Builds, Nginx & MySQL (Part 1) - <a href="https://medium.com/@parimisridevi586/from-code-to-container-how-i-dockerized-epicbook-with-multi-stage-builds-nginx-mysql-part-1-ecc7299acd29?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sridevi Parimi`**

+<blockquote>From “works on my machine” to a production-ready containerized stack — here’s exactly how I did it.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Hostinger Exclusive Deal for USA, Canada & Europe Users! - <a href="https://medium.com/@mdhasanujjaman.albion/hostinger-exclusive-deal-for-usa-canada-europe-users-c9b65b624456?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bun’s Rise Says More About JavaScript Fatigue Than Benchmark Culture - <a href="https://medium.com/@hadiyolworld007/buns-rise-says-more-about-javascript-fatigue-than-benchmark-culture-17bada05dc2d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Offer Insights by Hasan`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>Are you planning to start your own website, blog, or online business?
-Now is the perfect time! 💻✨
+<blockquote>Why developers are quietly rethinking the JavaScript ecosystem — and what Bun’s momentum really reveals
 Continue reading on Medium »</blockquote>

 <h3>2.
+Cardinality Explosion: the architectural decision most dev teams never make on purpose. - <a href="https://medium.com/@nazeer.shaikh54/cardinality-explosion-the-architectural-decision-most-dev-teams-never-make-on-purpose-232275070de2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nazeer Shaikh`**

+<blockquote>Why the most common way to break your observability stack is a choice nobody remembers making, and how to turn it into a real design…
+Continue reading on Medium »</blockquote>

+<h3>3.
+The Resilience of the URL: Why Typos Don’t Always Lead to 404s - <a href="https://medium.com/@shinealldaylong.blogspot.com/the-resilience-of-the-url-why-typos-dont-always-lead-to-404s-bc66f7752b5c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pradeep Krishna Rao`**

+<blockquote>Understanding Identifier-Centric Routing and the “Primary Key” strategy in Web Architecture.
+Continue reading on Medium »</blockquote>

-The 2026 Frontend Framework Guide Nobody Asked For (But Everyone Needs) - <a href="https://javascript.plainenglish.io/the-2026-frontend-framework-guide-nobody-asked-for-but-everyone-needs-a58a9f1cb5e2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Is Your Code Killing Your Conversions?
+The Hidden Cost of Technical Debt - <a href="https://medium.com/@avryxoofficial/is-your-code-killing-your-conversions-the-hidden-cost-of-technical-debt-d55cde4ad01b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Blueprintblog`**
+✍️ **posted by `Avryxoofficial`**

-<blockquote>The short version: React dominates the job market.
-Vue is the easiest to learn.
-Angular made a serious comeback.
-Svelte is what devs love…
+<blockquote>Is Your Code Killing Your Conversions?
+The Hidden Cost of Technical Debt
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>